Shayna Schmidt | Dec. 7, 2018

 “Eat slowly and enjoy every mouthful,” is the holiday season advice from Livekick fitness trainer Beatrice Pattenden from Lincoln, UK.
 That sounds like a doable goal to us!
 “Research suggests that eating slowly gives your body a better chance to register satiety cues, enjoy food more and ultimately, lead to less mindless overeating,” she says.

 We’re not at holiday parties for the entirety of December, are we?!
 There are many hours in each day that we can stick to our normal routines.
-Perhaps we can even make the effort to be a bit “healthier” on the days when we know we have an event in the evening.
+We can even make the effort to be a bit healthier during the days when we know we have an event in the evening.

-Alex G, Livekick trainer from Kent UK says, “It’s impossible to stick to a perfectly healthy diet over the festive period, but if you can stay in the routine of at least having a healthy breakfast and/or snacks, it’ll make the transition a lot easier when January hits.”
+Alex Gardikiotis, Livekick trainer from Kent, UK says, “It’s impossible to stick to a perfectly healthy diet over the festive period, but if you can stay in the routine of at least having a healthy breakfast and/or snacks, it’ll make the transition a lot easier when January hits.”

 Stick to breakfasts that are rich in protein, such as eggs, oatmeal, or Greek yogurt.
 Pack healthy snacks to munch on throughout the day so that you don’t arrive starving to your evening event.

 If a glass of wine, craft beer, or cocktail is part of your evening ritual, consider going without it during the holiday season.
-Like soda, alcohol is a source of empty calories and, over the course of a month or so, those nightcap calories really add up.
-If you want to avoid holiday weight gain, save your alcohol calories for the holiday parties.
-And when you’re at the holiday parties, remember: moderation.
+Like soda, alcohol is a source of empty calories and over the course of a month or so, those nightcap calories really add up.
+If you actively want to avoid holiday weight gain, save your alcohol calories for the holiday parties.
+And when you’re at those holiday parties, remember: moderation.